 Vulnerability is giving a presentation to 195 people, even when you’re scared shitless of public speaking.

 Vulnerability is stating your conflicting opinion when nine out of ten people in a room all believe the same thing.

 Let’s be clear — being vulnerable isn’t easy.
 It’s one of the most emotionally challenging hurdles one can face, overcoming the fear of being judged or criticized.

 Yet incredibly likable people aren’t afraid to open up.
-They aren’t begging for approval from others, so they have no desire to come off as a perfectionist.
+They don’t seek approval from others and have no desire to come off as a perfectionist.
 Furthermore, they realize that those who do appear as perfect may actually be less likable.

 When someone appears perfect, we distance ourselves from them.
 When they appear flawed, we’re attracted to them.
-This psychological phenomena is known as The Pratfall Effect:
+This psychological phenomenon is known as The Pratfall Effect.